-New We will carefully consider mobile phone use and how this is managed in school and ensure it is reflected in our NAME APPROPRIATE POLICY HERE.
+New:- We will carefully consider mobile phone use and the new filtering and monitoring standard required by DfE and how this is managed in school and ensure it is reflected in our mobile and smart technology policy.
 This will include where children have unlimited and unrestricted access to the internet via mobile phone networks (i.e., 3G, 4G and 5G).

 Our arrangements will be regularly reviewed to address this additional area of safeguarding as technologies change on a regular basis and having access to smart technology could mean some children, whilst at school/college, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (via large chat groups) and view and share pornography and other harmful content.

-Describe here: your school policy on RSHE and how you intend to introduce and include it in the curriculum over the next year.
+Describe here: your school/academy or colleges policy on RSHE and how you intend to introduce and include it in the curriculum over the next year.

-New Clarify here: how children and parents are made aware of on-line safety to minimise the safeguarding risks technology can pose and where they can seek advice, help, and support.

-Clarify here the arrangements you have put in place for children who access education from home and under what circumstances: ...........

-NOTE: New Our school's response to identifying, responding to, and managing concerns, incidents, or disclosures regarding sexual violence between children in school.
-If not included in a section above or as Appendix 5.
+New:- Clarify here: how children and parents are made aware of on-line safety to minimise the safeguarding risks technology can pose and where they can seek advice, help, and support.
+Clarify here the arrangements you have put in place for children who access education from home and under what circumstances: ......
+NOTE: New - Our school's response to identifying, responding to, and managing concerns, incidents, or disclosures regarding sexual violence between children in school/college.
+If not included in a section above or as Appendix 6.